fortify-presales/fortify-sap-demo/README.md

   *** All services have been started. ***
 ```

-Check you can also run bash inside the SAP container, with the following command:
+You can also run bash inside the SAP container to check the logs, with the following command:

 ```bash
 docker exec -it a4h bash
 ```

-The logs inside the container are in the folder `/usr/sap/A4H/D00/log/`.
+The logs are in the folder `/usr/sap/A4H/D00/log/`.

+## Check SAP GUI Connection

-You should then check you can connect to the system using the SAP GUI.
+You should check that you can connect to the system using the SAP GUI.
 To do this, create a new Login profile with the following settings:

 - System ID: `A4H`